CARRIER-project/v6-vertical-analysis/README.md

   - Then, change the **party_name: DMS**  in *genKeys_input.yaml* and run the command lines above again.

-  - You will get 8 key files in total in the */TSE/output* folder (4 key files for each party) (DO NOT CHANGE THE KEY FILE NAME!)
+  - You will get 8 key files in total in the *./TSE/output* folder (4 key files for each party) (DO NOT CHANGE THE KEY FILE NAME!)

-- At data party - Generate Signing-verifying key pair and Quantum vulnerable public-private key pairs.
+- At data party - Generate Signing-verifying key pair and Classic public-private key pairs.

   - Configure the *genKeys_input.yaml* *(./CBS/input/)*, set **party_name: CBS** and back to *CBS* folder run: